WilsoAgya/WilsoAgya/README.md

-- 👋 Hi, my name is Wilson
+👋 Hi there, I'm Wilson!

-- 🏗️ I love to design and build
+🏗️ Passionate about designing and building things.

-- 🎾 I have a deep love for tennis.
+🎹 Deeply passionate about playing the piano.

-- 🎮 I love playing video games
+🎮 Enthusiastic gamer who loves playing video games.

-- 🌱 I am familiar with Python,Java,HTML,CSS,PHP,Javascript
+🌱 Proficient in Python, Java, HTML, CSS, PHP, and JavaScript.

-- 📫 You can contact me through my email wilsonagyapong16@gmail.com
+📫 Feel free to reach out to me via email: wilsonagyapong16@gmail.com

 <!---
 WilsoAgya/WilsoAgya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.